Kim Stringfellow: Jackrabbit Homestead

 A book, downloadable audio tour and website comprise Stringfellow's multimedia project Jackrabbit Homestead.[10]
 The project examines the legacy of the Small Tract Act of 1938 in the Morongo Basin.
-It was made possible by a grant from the California Council for the Humanities, and was featured in the Desert Sun on August 1, 2009.
-The book, Jackrabbit Homestead: Tracing the Small Tract Act in the Southern California Landscape, 1938-2008, was published in December 2009 by the Center for American Places.
+It was made possible by a grant from the California Council for the Humanities and Desert X. The book, Jackrabbit Homestead: Tracing the Small Tract Act in the Southern California Landscape, 1938–2008, was published in December 2009 by the Center for American Places.
 It includes photography and writing by Stringfellow as well as historical illustration.
-The website includes a brief description of the project, news about the project, and multimedia including Stringfellow's photography and the audio tour.

 Greetings from the Salton Sea

-Greetings from the Salton Sea is a project created by Stringfellow, including photography by her and documenting the history of the Salton Sea, California's largest inland body of water.
+Greetings from the Salton Sea is a project created by Stringfellow, including photography by her and documenting the history of the Salton Sea, California's largest inland body of water.[5]
 It consists of a book, exhibition, and website.[4]
-The artist and the book were both featured on KPBS to commemorate the sea's centennial.[5]
-The book, Folly and Intervention in the Southern California Landscape, 1905-2005, was first published in 2005 by the Center for American Places.
+It calls attention to the issue of whether or not it is artificial and suggests possible solutions to the ecological and socioeconomic issues surrounding Salton Sea.
+The book, Greetings from the Salton Sea: Folly and Intervention in the Southern California Landscape, 1905–2005, was first published in 2005 by the Center for American Places.
 The book's publication was in part funded by a loan from the Graham Foundation for Advanced Studies in the Fine Arts.

-The website features photographs, a history of Salton Sea, an artist statement, a list of the artist's resources, and an interactive map of the area around the Salton Sea.
-It calls attention to the issue of whether or not it is artificial and suggests possible solutions to the ecological and socioeconomic issues surrounding Salton Sea.
+Safe as Mothers Milk

-Safe as Mothers MilkSafe as Mother's Milk is a multimedia project that examines the history of the Hanford Nuclear Reservation.
+Safe as Mother's Milk is a multimedia project that examines the history of the Hanford Nuclear Reservation.
 It was commissioned by Adrian Van Egmond for the Cornish College of the Arts Art + Activism Visiting Artist series in 2002.[3]
 Stringfellow explores the Hanford and its history, calling attention to events of unplanned and planned releases of radioactive material in the atmosphere while producing plutonium for the U.S. nuclear arsenal.
 This project serves as an exploration of the area in hopes to educate Hanford's uninformed public on the releasing of radioactive materials during the Cold War era.